ssvadla/Legal_Text_Classification/README.md

 Step1: Upload all the labeled, unlabeled and test data into the google drive and mention the path of the files to the respective variables in the code.
 Step2: All the results are written into a text file.
 Mention the path of the file names.
+Step3: Run all the cells in the notebook.

 # EM_03_Modular_UL
+Input : Labeled and Unlabeled data
+Output: A best model that can predict the class labels of unlabeled data.

+Steps to run the code:

+Step1: Upload all the labeled, unlabeled and test data into the google drive and mention the path of the files to the respective variables in the code.
+Step2: All the results are written into a text file.
+Mention the path of the file names.
+Step3: Run all the cells in the notebook.